k-gintaras/UFeels-Showcase/README.md

 ## Project Overview

 **UFeels** is an Android application designed to help users track, categorize, and reflect on their emotions.
-By focusing on a privacy-first, offline approach, UFeels allows users to log and analyze their feelings without the need for registration or data sharing.
+With a privacy-first, offline approach, UFeels allows users to log and analyze their feelings without needing registration or data sharing.
 The app offers a unique take on emotional tracking, providing options for custom emotion categorization and insightful data visualization.

 > _"What is a feeling, and how should it be categorized?"_ - UFeels tackles this complex question by allowing users to define and track their emotions in a way that suits them, rather than following rigid psychological classifications.